エヴ・カデュー

 Admission Free

-MOMENT Contemporary Art Center is pleased to present I Have Seen the Future, the first solo exhibition in Asia by Canadian photographer Ève Cadieux, on view from Friday, October 17, 2025, to Sunday, January 18, 2026.
+MOMENT Contemporary Art Center is pleased to present J’ai vu le futur / I Have Seen the Future, the first solo exhibition in Asia by Canadian photographer Ève Cadieux, on view from Friday, October 17, 2025, to Sunday, January 18, 2026.Taking the closure of Expo 2025 Osaka, Kansai as a timely occasion, this exhibition reconsiders the impact that world’s fairs have had on society.

-These former Expo grounds—once staged as “festivals of the future”—now take many forms: some have been repurposed for local use, others remain abandoned and decaying, and some continue to seek a renewed purpose.
-Regardless of their state of preservation or transformation, these sites exist in tension with the visions of “the future” once projected upon them.
+These former Expo grounds—once staged as “festivals of the future”—now exist in various forms: some have been repurposed for local use, others abandoned and left to decay, and some continue to search for new functions.Regardless of how they’ve adapted over time, each site exists in contradiction to the visions of the “future” once projected onto them.

 Ève Cadieux

-Born in Montreal and based in Québec City, Ève Cadieux has been engaged in a critical photographic practice for over 25 years, exploring themes of memory, materiality, and consumer culture.
-She received her Master’s degree in Art History from the Université de Montréal in 1999.
-Her ongoing series J’ai vu le futur has been exhibited in various locations—including at the Atomium in Brussels (2023–24)—and continues to evolve with the support of the Conseil des arts et des lettres du Québec (CALQ).
+Born in Montreal and based in Québec City, Ève Cadieux has pursued a critical photographic practice addressing consumer society for over 25 years.
+She received her Master’s degree in Visual Arts and Art History from the Université de Montréal in 1999.
+Her ongoing series J’ai vu le futur has been exhibited in various locations—including at the Atomium in Brussels (2023–24)—and continues to evolve with the support of the Conseil des arts et des lettres du Québec(Le CALQ).

 Notable recent exhibitions include the solo show J’ai vu le futur (2023–24, Atomium, Brussels), the retrospective TOUTES CES CHOSES (2017, Centre d’exposition de l’Université de Montréal; 2019, Université du Québec à Trois-Rivières), and Empreintes et dérivés (2019, Galerie•a).
 Her work is held in numerous public and private collections, including the Musée national des beaux-arts du Québec, the Musée d’art de Joliette, and the Museo de Arte Eduardo Minnicelli (Argentina).
 In addition to her artistic practice, Cadieux is active in education and curatorial work, and in 2021 she published her first artist monograph, Le Collectoir.